My business is Franchises. Ratings. Success stories. Ideas. Work and education

 • the cost of services is from 200-250 rubles per month.

-But there are also limitations: the closer the locality to the base station of the mobile operator, the higher the speed will be.
-Russia is densely covered with a network of base stations of the largest operators, but it still often happens that the cellular signal outside the city is simply lost.
+But there are also limitations: the closer you are locality to the base station of the cellular operator, the higher the speed will be.
+Russia is densely covered by a network of base stations of the largest operators, but it still often happens that the cellular signal outside the city is simply lost.
 In this case, amplifiers are used.
-Even the weakest signal is picked up, multiplied and sent to the router at home.
-So you can create a wireless network in the house.
+Even the weakest signal is caught, multiplied and sent to the home router.
+This way you can create a wireless network in your home.

 If you don't know which mobile operator to choose, do a test.
-To do this, take a few SIM cards of each operator and travel around the area.
-To quickly find a stable network without leaving, you can find a program on the network that monitors the signal level that comes from the tower of the mobile operator.
+To do this, take several SIM cards from each operator and travel around.
+To quickly find a stable network without traveling, you can find a program on the network that monitors the signal level that comes from the cell operator’s tower.
 There are many advantages here: low tariffs and at the same time high speed, stable signal and cheaper equipment.
 But this connection method is not a panacea for remote areas of the countryside.
-There will still be no signal in remote villages.
+In remote villages there will still be no signal.

-Of the proposed methods for connecting the network outside the city, it looks the most advantageous.
-Satellite is too expensive and dependent on weather conditions, wired Internet providers refuse to stretch in the village.
-Mobile is good for everyone: both speed, and the price of equipment, and low tariffs.
-This is really good internet for the country.
-Its main disadvantage is the inconsistency of the signal.
-The company Internet to the dacha solved this issue by offering customers ready-made sets of equipment for creating a high-speed Internet network in a private house outside the city.
+Of the proposed methods for connecting a network outside the city, the most advantageous seems to be.
+Satellite is too expensive and dependent on weather conditions, wired Internet providers refuse to extend to villages.
+Mobile is good for everyone: speed, price of equipment, and low tariffs.
+This is really good internet for the dacha.
+Its main disadvantage is the inconstancy of the signal.
+The Dacha Internet company has solved this issue by offering customers ready-made equipment kits for creating a high-speed Internet network in a private home outside the city.

-The essence of technology from the Internet company to the country
+The essence of technology from the Internet company at the dacha

-The company's engineers have assembled several sets of equipment that are tuned to different strengths of the original signal.
-The kit consists of an antenna, an amplifier, a modem and a router.
+The company's engineers have assembled several sets of equipment that are tuned to different strengths of the source signal.
+The kit consists of an antenna, amplifier, modem and router.
 The antenna is installed on the roof.
-Here she catches the signal from the base station of the operator and transmits it to the amplifier.
-The instrument processes the signal and sends it to the modem.
+Here it catches the signal from the operator’s base station and transmits it to the amplifier.
+The device processes the signal and sends it to the modem.
 From there it goes to the router, where it is created wireless network.
 Any mobile devices of residents can be connected to it.
-The technician evaluates the signal amplification capabilities at the first visit to the site and tests different sets on the spot to choose the fastest one.
+When the technician first visits the site, he evaluates the possibilities of signal amplification and tests different kits right on the spot to choose the fastest one.
 The first stage of work is to catch the signal.
 If it exists and offers good opportunities for strengthening, work continues.

 • the tariff can be frozen for the winter or another period, this is convenient for those who live outside the city not the whole year, but only the summer season,

-• low price equipment - really meet the 10-15 thousand rubles,
+• low price equipment - it’s realistic to keep within 10-15 thousand rubles,

-• quick installation - a team of installers will deliver a turnkey system with configuration in just two hours,
+• quick installation - a team of installers will deliver a turnkey system with setup in just two hours,

-• The signal is stable and not inferior in quality to fiber optic.
+• The signal is stable and is not inferior in quality to fiber optic.

-You can set up the Internet with your own hands, but the company's specialists are ready to do this immediately after installation.
+You can set up the Internet yourself, but the company’s specialists are ready to do this immediately after installation.
 The client tests the system, checks all its indicators and only after that pays for the work.
-It is possible to contact technical support for advice on using the Internet.
+It is possible to contact technical support to get advice on using the Internet.

-If you still don’t know which Internet to connect to your country house, determine the goals of your work.
+If you still don’t know which Internet to connect to your dacha, determine the goals of your work.

 • Do you only use a smartphone or a small laptop?
 Then the volume of your daily traffic is small - about 300 MB.